frunox/acodersquest-dev/src/posts/07_TW-copies-and-clones.md

 }
 ```

 Wonderful!
-Now, if there are more than three posts, only the most recent three are shown on the home page.
+Now, if there are more than three posts, only the most recent three are shown on the Home page.
 But, this changed the array saved in state, too, with the totally unexpected consequence that it changed the array that was stored in context, so only three posts rendered on the Posts page.

 My 'aha' moment arrived.
 Copy the posts array, and splice the copy!.
 That way, the original array won't be affected.
 Hence: